pytorch/torchtitan/README.md

 Note: This repository is currently under heavy development.

-TorchTrain is a native PyTorch library with PyTorch native parallelisms and various training techniques to train large models.
+torchtrain is a native PyTorch library with PyTorch native parallelisms and various training techniques to train large models.
 ## Design Principles

 While torchtrain utilizes the PyTorch ecosystem for things like data loading (i.e. HuggingFace datasets), the core functionality is written in PyTorch.